OpenNews/srccon/scholarships.md

 OpenNews staff reviews all applications.
 We prioritize applications from members of communities under-represented in the journalism and technology, as well as from people who would be unable to facilitate an accepted session without the scholarship.

 ## Do I still need to purchase a ticket to SRCCON?
 If you receive a scholarship, you will not have to purchase a ticket.
-We will notify you about the status of your application the day before registration closes for the SRCCON lottery.
+We will notify you about the status of your application before registration closes for the SRCCON lottery.

 ## When will I receive my scholarship?
 When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
 In short, you will need to send us an invoice and our administrators will process the payment.
 It may take a month or so for check processing.